AKaanB/KiCad_UPS_Schematics/README.md

 # KiCad_UPS_Schematics
  Open Source Schematics of a Li-ion battery based uninterruptible power supply.
+This design is NOT tested.
+I will update it if I can finish it.

 You can just take a look at the PDF if you only want to see the schematics.